Contact Us

 Start in the compositing tab.
 Create a new folder in the Resources called ColorRefs:

-The folder and the upcoming ressources are case sensitive.
+The folder and the upcoming resources are case-sensitive.
 They must be named as stated in this article.
-Otherwise the calibration will not work.
+Otherwise, the calibration will not work.

 Add four “Color Resources”.
-They must be named Color1, Color2, Colo3, Color4:
+They must be named Color1, Color2, Color3, Color4:

 Add them to your volume.
 Place them in every quarter of the volume.
 They must not cover the whole screen.
 Rename the layers (just for reference and easier navigation).